AmFamLabs/terraform-provider-artifactory/README.md

 # terraform-provider-artifactory

+## Abstract
-This provider's goal is given *some* input, an artifact from JFrog's Artifactory will create a S3 object deployment that's state can be traced/tracked for influencing a vanilla lambda deployment that wants an s3 object for deployment.
+This provider's is given *some* input, an artifact from JFrog's Artifactory will create a S3 object deployment that's state can be traced/tracked for influencing a vanilla lambda deployment that wants an s3 object for deployment.